orchidsoftware/orchid.software/docs/en/docs/screens.md

 Route::screen('/idea', Idea::class)->name('platform.idea');
 ```

+This will register a new route for the Idea screen, accessible at the URL `/idea`.

 Adding a screen is slightly different from the usual registration, for example, a `GET` request.
 Instead of a single address, a whole group registered.
 For clarity, you can run the `route:list` command by Artisan: